PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 that adapter; the other reuses an existing NCHW→NHWC projection.
 Both preserve the strict centered-tensor fan-out guard, constant-axis remapping, rank-four contract, public boundaries, and tensor metadata.
-Their complete ASTs match checkpoint `d7866d2`; the lowerer keeps compatibility wrappers and the two original production positions pending indexed runner migration.
+Their complete ASTs match checkpoint `d7866d2`; the lowerer keeps compatibility wrappers.

+`run_layernorm_statistics_layout_cleanup` registers
+`layout.layernorm_statistics_from_pre_transpose` and
+`layout.layernorm_statistics_from_existing_post` in `LAYOUT_PLAN`.
+Because the
+legacy rules were adjacent at both production positions, the two specs share one pass state, one differential graph index, one layout state, and one model-only capability scan per invocation.
+Indexed guards prove each complete statistics topology before snapshotting.
+All input rewrites, conditional Transpose removal, pruning, and metadata/layout reconciliation update shared state; duplicate consumer entries from a self-Mul are normalized by operator identity in the guard.
+The module has no whole-graph map construction or direct operator-list mutation.

 Synthetic input-boundary transpose elision lives in `passes/boundary_input_layout.py`.
 It only removes the adapter when public and